 For chest and lung X-rays you will usually stand against a flat surface, but we can accommodate your needs if you are unable to stand.
 Your Radiographer may need to position your hands and arms in a particular way before operating the scan.
 You will not be able to feel the X-ray and the procedure will only take a few minutes.

 What should I wear for my X-ray?

 You may be asked to wear a gown for the X-ray, but it is a good idea to come in wearing loose, comfortable clothing in case you are able to wear your clothes.
 You will need to remove any jewellery prior to the examination so that metal does not interfere with the equipment; this may also apply to dentures and hearing aids.

-The results of your X-ray will not be available immediately, as they will be reviewed and analysed by a Radiologist before being sent to your Doctor.
-You can then discuss your chest x ray results at your next appointment.
+The results of your X-ray will not be available immediately, as they will be reviewed and analysed by a Radiologist before being sent to your Consultant or GP.
+You can then discuss your results at your next appointment.

 Are X-rays harmful?

-Whilst X-rays are a form of low exposure radiation, if you have been referred for an X-ray by your Doctor, it is because they feel that the benefits will outweigh the potential negative effects of radiation.
-At KIMS Hospital, we use the latest equipment to ensure the dose of radiation is minimised and all of our imaging requests are justified by expert radiographers to ensure the procedure is carried out in your best interests.
+Whilst X-rays are a form of low exposure radiation, if you have been referred for an X-ray by your Consultant or GP, it is because they feel that the benefits will outweigh the potential negative effects of radiation.
+We use the latest equipment to ensure the dose of radiation is minimised and all of our imaging requests are justified by expert radiographers to ensure the procedure is carried out in your best interests.

 - Make a general enquiry

 Our team are on hand to help answer any queries you might have about coming to KIMS Hospital or Sevenoaks Medical Centre.
 You can use the form below and one of our team will be in touch.
 Alternatively to speak to a member of our team, please call 01622 237 500.